eads/hhdcpython/LESSON.md

 There are three key patterns in the data to be aware of.

-1. The name of the religious group always precedes the names of the registered members.
+1. The name of the religious group always precedes the names of the registered leaders.
 2. The line with the name of the group always starts with the letters `SGAR` followed by some letters, numbers, and a space before the name of the group.
-3. In addition to the names of the members, there's some junk strewn about the file: The agency's URL, the page number, a header before the names that says "Nombre completo", a line that says "Total", empty lines, and a line with a number corresponding to the total.
+3. In addition to the names of the leaders, there's some junk strewn about the file: The agency's URL, the page number, a header before the names that says "Nombre completo", a line that says "Total", empty lines, and a line with a number corresponding to the total.

 These patterns pretty much spell out what needs to happen.
 For each line: